elzme/blog/DesignPatterns.md

 random_computer_player.make_a_move
 ```

-The benefit of this pattern is in how simple it to extend the ```ComputerPlayer```.
+The benefit of this pattern is in how simple it is to extend the ```ComputerPlayer```.
 We can easily add a new strategy object to our system, and if we ever want to alter the ```ComputerPlayer``` behavior, we can just pass that new strategy in.
 This change is completely encapsulated in the specific strategy object, and the ```ComputerPlayer``` doesn't need to know a thing!

 -----------------------